 Knowing when it’s time to harvest

-One final example that we will cover in this blogpost is about cherries, but it’s also relevant for many other pome fruits.
+One final example that we will cover in this blogpost is about cherries and cherry tree growth, but it’s also relevant for many other pome fruits.
 All fruits stop growing at a certain point, but fruits such as cherries, will clearly even shrink when they are softening due to ripeness.

 Combining dendrometers with other sensors